ECP-copa/ExaMiniMD/README.md

 ExaMiniMD utilizes the standard GNU Make build system of Kokkos.
-For detailed information about the Kokkos build process please refer to documentation of Kokkos at github.com/kokkos/kokkos Here are some quickstart information which assume that kokkos was cloned into ${HOME}/kokkos:
+For detailed information about the Kokkos build process please refer to documentation of Kokkos at github.com/kokkos/kokkos Here are some quickstart information which assume that Kokkos was cloned into ${HOME}/kokkos and you are in the "src" directory:

 Intel Haswell CPU / Pthread / No MPI:
 ```